Jabalpur–Santragachi Humsafar Express

-Coach Composition
+Coach composition

 The trains is completely 3-tier AC sleeper trains designed by Indian Railways with features of LED screen display to show information about stations, train speed etc. and will have announcement system as well, Vending machines for tea, coffee and milk, Bio toilets in compartments as well as CCTV cameras.

 Service

-The 20827/Jabalpur - Santragachi Humsafar Express has an average speed of 56 km/hr, and covers 1117 km in 19h 50m.
+The 20827/Jabalpur - Santragachi Humsafar Express has an average speed of 56 km/h, and covers 1117 km in 19h 50m.

-The 20828/Santragachi - Jabalpur Humsafar Express has an average speed of 57 km/hr, and covers 1117 km in 19h 30m.
+The 20828/Santragachi - Jabalpur Humsafar Express has an average speed of 57 km/h, and covers 1117 km in 19h 30m.

-Route & Halts
+Route and halts

 Traction

 Both trains are hauled by Santragachi Electric Loco Shed based WAP-7 locomotive.

-Rake Sharing
+Rake sharing

 The train shares its rake with 20821/20822 Santragachi-Pune Humsafar Express.